simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 ### Linux: Python and Bash - A Security Comparison

 In the Linux ecosystem, **Python** and **Bash** are two scripting languages with distinct security profiles.
-Let's delve into their characteristics and how they influence the security of Linux systems.
+Let's dig into their characteristics and how they influence the security of Linux systems.

 **Python** stands out as a versatile and highly respected programming language on the Linux platform, renowned for its robust security features.
 Python's design philosophy places a strong emphasis on **readability** and **security**, making it a secure choice for various scripting tasks.
-However, it's essential to note that Python's security ultimately depends on how it is used.
+However, you need to note that Python's security ultimately depends on how it is used.
 Insecure code can still be written, so adhering to secure coding practices is vital.

 Python's extensive library support and a vibrant community ensure that developers have access to a wide range of security-related modules and resources.
 This makes it easier to implement security best practices and safeguards in Python scripts.
 For more details on secure coding in Python, consult the [official Python security documentation](https://www.python.org/dev/security/).